discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 ### Simple command structure

 You already have an if statement that checks messages for a ping/pong command.
-Adding other command checks is just as easy - there's one small difference.
+Adding other command checks is just as easy; there's one small difference from what you already have.

 ```js
 if (message.content === `${prefix}ping`) {